 The only shops that are usually open on Sundays are convenience supermarkets at train stations and airports.

 Sunday is also a “quiet day” by law.
-Though what is considered as “Quiet law” varies from town to town, it is generally it’s not permitted to do any noisy housework on Sundays in Germany.
+Though what is considered “Quiet law” varies from town to town, it is generally not permitted to do any noisy housework on Sundays in Germany.

-What can people do on Sundays then?
+So what can people in Germany do on Sundays?

 Germany is filled with lovely hiking trails and opportunities to connect with nature.
 Sunday is the best day to explore and be active!
-Many Germans do outdoor sports on this day such as hiking, biking, jogging, walking, skiing, etc.
+Many Germans do outdoor sports on this day, such as hiking, biking, jogging, walking, skiing, etc.

-Have long breakfast
+3. Have a long breakfast or brunch

 And of course, having a long breakfast at home with some pancakes or freshly baked bread is also a good idea.
 Some bakeries in Germany remain open till midday on Sundays, especially for people who want fresh bread for breakfast.

-Go on the trip
+4. Go on the trip

 Also, don’t forget to explore more of your town.
 Familiarizing yourself with the area around you on a Sunday is a great way to take advantage of living abroad.
 Also, public transportation runs seven days a week; you can take the bus, U-Bahn, or S-Bahn.